-During the SSL handshake, the client will check that the hostname in the server certificate matches what it expects.
+During the SSL handshake, the client checks that the hostname in the server certificate matches what it expects.
 The client also needs to check if the server certificate is trusted.

 Every Uyuni Server that uses SSL requires an SSL server certificate.
-Provide the path to the server certificate using the SERVER\CERT environment variable during setup, or with the --from-server -cert option of the rhn-ssl-tool command.
+Provide the path to the server certificate using the SERVER_CERT environment variable during setup, or with the --from-server -cert option of the rhn-ssl-tool command.